Online MBA in Project Management

 Do online MBA programs have the right to issue degrees in the United States?

 It depends on the program.
 Many online MBA programs in project management are fully accredited.
-Unfortunately, some programs claim they offer students a way to earn an MBA online without the accreditation to do so.
+Unfortunately, some programs claim they offer students a way to earn an MBA online without accreditation.
 Before applying to any program, students should check the school’s accreditation status.
 They can do this online at the United States Department of Education’s database of accredited post-secondary programs9.

 Will I have to prepare a thesis if I complete an MBA program online?